 © 2010 David S. Lampel.
-Unless otherwise indicated, all Scripture is from the New America Standard Bible (Updated Edition).
-Reflections by the Pond is published week?
-For a free subscription, go to http://dlampel.com/subindex.ph
+Unless otherwise indicated, all Scripture is from the New American Standard Bible (Updated Edition).
+Reflections by the Pond is published weekly.
+This is the on-screen PDF edition; Reflections is also available in HTML, printable PDF, and plain text editions.
+For a free subscription, go to http://dlampel.com/subindex.php